 Just over a quarter of responses (25), the majority, fell into this category.
-There was a sentiment that Bolton is a welcoming community that most are supportive of all other people regardless of their identities, or that the majority of people support diversity, equity and inclusion.
+There was a broad sentiment that Bolton is a welcoming community that most are supportive of all other people regardless of their identities, or that the majority of people support diversity, equity and inclusion.

 - "I believe the community has a strong base of welcoming, supportive, and driven individuals that are ensuring [diversity equity and inclusion] are a reality for Bolton." - "Everyone is cared about by the residents.
-Great diversity and good people." - "When given the opportunity to explore and engage in our limited diversity most of the town embraces it especially on a neighborhood level."
+Great diversity and good people." - "When given the opportunity to explore and engage in our limited diversity most of the town embraces it especially on a neighborhood level." - "Feel that most people I know in Bolton respect all people regardless of background, genuinely care and are willing to lend a helping hand when necessary."